kawai924/SementicNYWeatherAccident/README.md

 ------------- | -------------
-What is the monthly summary of accidents including injuries and weather data? | Upasana Garg How many accidents in Queens could have been caused by Distraction due to Thunder in 2020? | Andreas Saplacan Which weather station is located in the county of Ontario? | Dennis Lo Which borough in NY had the greatest number of accidents due to view obstruction in heavy fog? | Gayathri Venna /Aditi Tomar Input query via terminal | Aditi Tomar/Gayathri Venna
+What is the monthly summary of accidents including injuries and weather data? | Upasana Garg How many accidents in Queens could have been caused by Distraction due to Thunder in 2020? | Andreas Saplacan What are the top 5 vehicle types that were involved in the most accidents in Manhattan due to ice? | Andreas Saplacan Which weather station is located in the county of Ontario? | Dennis Lo Which borough in NY had the greatest number of accidents due to view obstruction in heavy fog? | Gayathri Venna /Aditi Tomar Input query via terminal | Aditi Tomar/Gayathri Venna

 ## Running your own query